mrsonne/hubit/examples/tanks/README.md

 We see that, for a given production site and a given production line on that site, the first tank consumes input (`yield_fraction`, `Q_in` and `Q_transfer`) from element zero in the list of tanks in the input data (`tanks[0@IDX_TANK]`).
 The component stores results (`Q_yield`) on element zero in the tanks list in the results data.

-For the second tank, the model component looks like the model component for tank 1 except all index specifiers point to tank 1 i.e. `...tanks[1@IDX_TANK]`.
-The model component for the third tanks could look like this
+For tank 2, the model component looks like the model component for tank 1 except all index specifiers point to tank 1 (`tanks[1@IDX_TANK]`).
+The model component for tank 3 could look like this

 ```yaml
 # Third tank